canhductran/kg-air-conditioners-avg/README.md

 ## Run Project
 To access the web page when the project is running, go to http://localhost:3000

+The logic for calculating the average cubic weight is in products.service.js (kg-air-conditioners-avg/services/products.service.js)

 <b>kg-air-conditioners-avg</b> is the root folder of the project.

 Install dependencies before running the project, do this: